Green conservatism: Germany

-The governing Greens in the state of Baden-Württemberg under Minister-President Winfried Kretschmann have been described as more conservative than their federal counterparts.
+The former governing Greens in the state of Baden-Württemberg under Minister-President Winfried Kretschmann had been described as more conservative than their federal counterparts.
 Indeed, Kretschmann identifies as a green conservative and has been associated with economically liberal viewpoints.

 The Green Action Future (GAZ), the predecessor party of the ÖDP, was perceived and criticized in opinion leaders such as Der Spiegel as clearly conservative.

 In Germany, the Ecological Democratic Party (ÖDP) was formed by more right-wing defectors from Die Grünen in 1982.
 It combined a focus on environmental protection with a promotion of the right to life (opposition to abortion, euthanasia and capital punishment); it differs from The Greens by being less supportive of immigration and restrictions on state powers in criminal justice issues, not focusing on gay and lesbian rights, and having a differing view on feminism.
 While having never gained seats in federal or state legislatures in Germany, it made a name for itself by its involvement in the opposition to a Czech nuclear reactor in Temelin, across the border from Bavaria.
 It led an initiative for a popular referendum to abolish the Bavarian Senate (that state's upper house) which was successful.
 The party won a seat in the 2014 EU Parliament election and remains active.